Hassan-Ismail101/alx-low_level_programming/0x14-bit_manipulation/README.md

-Here will start the month 3 in ALX "Simple Shell" we will start with bit manipulation
+variadic function
+This one for bit manipulation